lucilejones/fullstack-knowledge-base/Angular/directives.md

 We'll create a new directive.
 Using the CLI: ng g d better-highlight
-We can also put it into its own folder. better-highlight (and make sure to update the folder bath for the app.module.ts file) We could also create a central shared folder or a directives folder.
+We can also put it into its own folder. better-highlight (and make sure to update the folder path for the app.module.ts file) We could also create a central shared folder or a directives folder.

 In the betterHighlightDirective file we're going to inject the better tool.